Using HAProxy to proxy for Home Assistant allows you to serve Home Assistant securely over standard ports with HTTP to HTTPS redirection.

 Do not forward port 8123, HAProxy takes care of securing the connection with HTTPS on 443.
 If 8123 is forwarded then it will not be secured.

-Replace 443 with whatever port you chose to bind to in the config if different.
+Replace 443 with whatever port you chose to bind to in the configuration if different.

-http: # For extra security set this to only accept connection on localhost if HAProxy is on the same machine # server_host: 127.0.0.1 # Update this line to be your domain base_url: https://example.com use_x_forwarded_for: true # You must set the trusted proxy IP address so that Home Assistant will properly accept connections # Set this to your HAProxy machine IP, or localhost if hosted on the same machine. trusted_proxies: <HAProxy IP address here, 127.0.0.1 if same machine>
+http: # For extra security set this to only accept connection on localhost if HAProxy is on the same machine # server_host: 127.0.0.1 use_x_forwarded_for: true # You must set the trusted proxy IP address so that Home Assistant will properly accept connections # Set this to your HAProxy machine IP, or localhost if hosted on the same machine. trusted_proxies: <HAProxy IP address here, 127.0.0.1 if same machine>

 Use your OS method of restarting or reloading HAProxy.
 Use Google for this.